apache/cordova-docs/docs/en/edge/guide/appdev/whitelist/index.md

 # Whitelist Guide

-Domain whitelisting is a security model that controls access to external domains over which you application has no control.
+Domain whitelisting is a security model that controls access to external domains over which your application has no control.
 Cordova's default security policy allows access to any site.
 Before moving your application to production, you should formulate a whitelist and allow access to specific network domains and subdomains.